History of Lithuania: Lithuania at its peak under Vytautas

-Developments in Lithuania around the first half of the 15th century
+Around the first half of the 15th century

 The dynastic link to Poland resulted in religious, political and cultural ties and increase of Western influence among the native Lithuanian nobility, and to a lesser extent among the Ruthenian boyars from the East, Lithuanian subjects.
 Catholics were granted preferential treatment and access to offices because of the policies of Vytautas, officially pronounced in 1413 at the Union of Horodło, and even more so of his successors, aimed at asserting the rule of the Catholic Lithuanian elite over the Ruthenian territories.
 Such policies increased the pressure on the nobility to convert to Catholicism.
 Ethnic Lithuania proper made up 10% of the area and 20% of the population of the Grand Duchy.
 Of the Ruthenian provinces, Volhynia was most closely integrated with Lithuania proper.
 Branches of the Gediminid family as well as other Lithuanian and Ruthenian magnate clans eventually became established there.

 During the period, a stratum of wealthy landowners, important also as a military force, was coming into being, accompanied by the emerging class of feudal serfs assigned to them.
 The Grand Duchy of Lithuania was for the time being largely preserved as a separate state with separate institutions, but efforts, originating mainly in Poland, were made to bring the Polish and Lithuanian elites and systems closer together.
 Vilnius and other cities were granted the German system of laws (Magdeburg rights).
 Crafts and trade were developing quickly.
 Under Vytautas a network of chanceries functioned, first schools were established and annals written.
-Taking advantage of the historic opportunities, the great ruler opened Lithuania for the influence of the European culture and integrated his country with European Western Christianity.
+He opened Lithuania for the influence of the European culture and integrated his country with European Western Christianity.